zopefoundation/meta/config/README.rst

 * pure-python

+  - Configuration for a pure python package.

+* zope-product

-  - Configuration for a pure python package which supports PyPy.
+  - Configuration for a pure python package which uses zc.buildout inside ``tox.ini`` to be able to pin the installed dependency versions the same way ``buildout.cfg`` does it.

 Contents